-Before we dive into what to pack for a gorilla tour in Uganda, let’s first chat about why you would be in the African Jungle but is a bullet list first.
+Before we dive into what to pack for a gorilla trekking tour in Uganda, let’s first show you a bullet list and then chat about why you would be hiking in the African Jungle in the first place.

 - Long pants, long sleeved shirt and longer socks

 - Pack a tin of Insect repellent

 “A life-changing experience!”
 This is what most tourists say after they visit the mountain gorillas in Uganda.
 We totally agree since we spend many days in a year taking tourists to see gorillas — each day is exciting, and discoveries happen all the time.

 But doing so involves an Indiana Jones-style journey into the depths of Uganda’s Bwindi Impenetrable Forest or Rwanda’s Volcanoes National Park.

 The jungle is a seemingly everlasting thicket of tangled emerald green with no street signs, walking trails, or Google Maps voice directions.
 To find the gorillas’ nest, you must get up early and, with the protection of park rangers, religiously follow the footsteps of a local tracker.
 The tracker uses a machete to clear a path through the jungle, detecting and tracking gorilla trail from the last spot where a gorilla group was seen.
 These traces can include hand and footprints, bent vegetation, remains of plants the gorillas have eaten, and other signs.
 Every tiny detail is investigated as the trackers determine the gorillas’ direction.

 The hike up or down the mountain slopes that tourists take to get to the mountain gorillas is an exciting experience in itself because it brings you to one of the most beautiful places on earth.
 Bwindi Impenetrable Forest is one of the few remaining tropical mountain forests located on the Albertine Rift edge.